Improving Line Manager Communication and Culture in Manufacturing

 What if you had a mobile solution for those line managers and employees?
 This would dramatically increase the ability of the line managers to communicate with their teams and relay the most accurate information.
 For the employees, they could have a communications hub where they could get their benefits info, stories from corporate, and messages targeted to them.

 It’s not always about receiving real-time information while employees are working.
 In manufacturing, this is a huge way to build culture.
-Even if you already have a safety culture in place, having everyone using one tool to get one message can only strengthen that.
+Even if you already have a safety culture in place, everyone using one tool can only strengthen that.

 With theEMPLOYEEapp an organization can solidify its safety protocols by allowing employees to report near misses, provide site-specific or job-specific safety training, tips, and a place to easily store certifications.
 There are so many applications without ever needing to take a cell phone out onto the floor.